xlwings/xlwings/docs/quickstart.rst

         wb.sheets[0].range('A1').value = 'Hello World!'

-To make this run, you'll need to have the xlwings add-in installed.
+To make this run, you'll need to have the xlwings add-in installed or have the workbooks setup in the standalone mode.
 The easiest way to get everything set up is to use the xlwings command line client from either a command prompt on Windows or a terminal on Mac: ``xlwings quickstart myproject``.

 For details about the addin, see :ref:`xlwings_addin`.

-3. UDFs: User Defined Functions (Windows only)
+4. UDFs: User Defined Functions (Windows only)
 ----------------------------------------------

 Writing a UDF in Python is as easy as: